gsverhoeven/gt_rl_course/course.md

 * Exercise: work through the [OpenAI Gym tutorial](https://gym.openai.com/docs/)

 * Exercise: [Bandits_in_gym](week_2/bandits_gym.md)
-Here we code up the Q-learning algorithm of p 32 in Sutton & Barto.
+Here we code up the simple bandit algorithm of p 32 in Sutton & Barto, as well as the UCB variant.

 ## Week 3: Markov Decision Processes (MDPs)